Skip to main content

 How did your academic work at WVU help set you up to succeed in your internship/job?

 Some of the happiest years of my life have been spent in Morgantown.
 I began as an MA student with the Public History department.
 I was not yet a seasonal park ranger--just a student with a few internships under her belt.
 My first year at WVU gave me the experience I needed to acquire my seasonal position in May 2018.
 Subsequent courses allowed me to complete my MA and my certificate in Cultural Resource Management.
 I took classes with Dr. Bingmann, Jenny Boulware, and Dr. Jennifer Thorton--all incredible instructors.
 The classes I had with them (e.g. Museum Studies, Historic Preservation, Local History Research) prepared me for my current position.
 As a park historian, I don't spend as much time hyperfixating on the battle as you might expect.
 Much of my research is dictated by questions pertaining to compliance.
 For example, when was this building erected?
 Did it play any part in the battle?
 What do we hope to achieve by preserving this building?
 I mention battlefield structures in particular because the Cultural Resource Management Division is currently evaluating over thirty structures on the battlefield to determine their preservation needs.
-I provide much of the archival information that will be used to answer these questions according to the DOI's standards.
+I provide much of the archival information that will be used to answer these questions according to the SOI's standards.

 My CRM experience was crucial to my selection, but my PhD coursework bolstered my CV.
 They wanted someone with a thorough knowledge of the Civil War and the commemorative period that followed.
 My reading list for my comprehensive exams introduced me to books about memory, the Lost Cause, commemoration, and Confederate monumentation.
 I began my job comfortable with that historiography and all it entailed.